sylhare/sylhare.github.io/_posts/2018-07-01-Open-SSH-Mysteries.md

 ## Creating a SSH key

-You can check out [Github documentation](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for that.
+You can check out [GitHub documentation](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for that.
 Creating a new ssh key with `ssh-keygen` you need to enter a passphrase if you went your ssh key to be encrypted:

 ```bash